-A beginning Graphic Design course focusing on design's formal structures bridging the gap between software and visual thinking.
-Students will become familiar with the Adobe Design Software through a series of projects that utilize design fundamentals and introduce the concepts of creative problem solving.
-Prerequisites: Art 101 or 102 and Art 103.
-Lab Fee.
+A beginning class that focuses on designs formal structures.
+Students will be introduced to Adobe Design Software through a series of projects that utilize design fundamentals and introduce the concepts of creative problem solving.
+Prerequisites: AR101 or 102 and 103.
+Technology Fee.
 Credit, 3 hours.